algorandfoundation/puya/CONTRIBUTING.md

 Part of the tests include checking for no output changes to `examples/` or `test_cases/`.
 If there are deliberate changes, you should commit those for the tests to pass.

-Additionally, if there are any material changes to the output (ie the generated code), you will need to run `poe compile_all` to ensure the `examples/sizes.txt` file gets updated.

 ## Updating langspec for new AVM versions